gvwilson/thirdbit/src/fiction/santas/index.md

 and grinned the kind of grin
 that would make even the most experienced lumberjack think about becoming a cheesewright instead.
-"He would say *now, Periwinkle, now!*"
+"He would say *Aidez-moi, mes vieux amis verts!*"

 Roots burst out of the earth beneath the robo-santas and twisted around their metal legs.